-While “RPG” has become a catch-all genre encompassing an almost silly range of games that don’t share much in common, in the ’90s one video game franchise was the quintessential role-playing game.
-Yes, we’re talking about Final Fantasy from Square, now known as Square Enix.
+While the role-playing game (RPG) has become a catch-all genre, now encompassing an almost silly range of games that don’t share much in common, there was one video game franchise in the ’90s that was the quintessential RPG.
+Yes, we’re talking about Final Fantasy from Square Enix.

-The fantasy Japanese RPGs debuted on the NES in 1987, but became a cultural touchstone in the ’90s on Super Nintendo.
-From there, the series made an incredibly successful jump to 3D on the original PlayStation.
-After that, the mainline series started to take more risks, including the elimination of turn-based battles and MMO entries.
+The fantasy Japanese RPGs debuted on the Nintendo Entertainment System (NES) in 1987, but they became cultural touchstones in the ’90s on Super Nintendo.
+From there, the series made an incredibly successful jump to 3D on the original PlayStation before the mainline series started to take more risks, including the elimination of turn-based battles and massively multiplayer online game (MMO) entries.

-Most Final Fantasy games are at the very least good.
-Many are great.
-Some are masterpieces.
-With the remake of the iconic Final Fantasy VII in development, we decided to rank all of the mainline Final Fantasy games.
+Most Final Fantasy games are at the very least good, while many are great, and others are masterpieces.
+With the remake of the iconic Final Fantasy VII recently released, we decided to rank all of the best Final Fantasy games.

 1. Final Fantasy VI